hdsu-bioquant/sincellTE_2022/index.md

 Welcome to the **SinCellTE 2022 Single-cell Epigenomics & Multi-omics integration tutorial** This tutorial is divided in two sessions:
 - On the first session we will guide you through all the necessary steps to perform a complete analysis of single-cell chromatin accessiblity (scATAC-seq) data, from raw files to inferring enrichment of transcription factors.
-- On the second session we will focus on different strategies to combine scATAC-seq data with scRNA-seq data, from assays where both madalities were measured from the same cell.
+- On the second session we will focus on different strategies to combine scATAC-seq data with scRNA-seq data, from assays where both modalities were measured from the same cell.

 ******